SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

    5. Wait for OpenAI to generate a response.
 Present the response to the user.
 4. Create a chatbot front-end widget

 As you can see, developing a chatbot from scratch using the OpenAI API requires significant development effort and expertise.
-3rd party chatbots on the other hand are much easier to program, embed on your website, and integrate with the Generative AI backend.
-As a rough estimate assume it will take a developer 20 days to build a custom chatbot from the ground up.
-If the developer costs $1000/day, this totals to $20K up front cost.
+3rd party chatbots on the other hand are much easier to program and embed on your website.
+As a rough estimate assume it will take a developer 20 days to build a custom chatbot - or $20K up front (assuming the developer costs $1000/day.
 Assuming a $399/month subscription of Chatbase on the other hand, it would take the custom solution over 4 years just to break even.

 However, custom built chatbots provide a lot more control in how you train the AI model, what content you match the user query with, and what system message you provide the GPT engine to respond to a user’s query.
 You don’t get this level of control with 3rd party chatbots.
 The backend of custom built solutions can also be leveraged to serve multiple chatbots supporting completely different use cases.
 For e.g. one chatbot could provide basic company info to visitor’s on the company website, while a second chatbot could help employees find info on the company Intranet.

 Cost to train the chatbot on your knowledge base is very inexpensive in both options.
 For example, you can train a chatbot on ~3000 pages for less than $1 USD using the OpenAI Embeddings model.
-Another factor is any limits on the size of the knowledge base.
-While there’s a limit on this in 3rd party chatbots the size should normally be more than enough.
-For e.g., Chatbase provides you 11M characters, which roughly equates to ~3500 pages of text of 600 words each.

-The cost per message is generally much higher in 3rd party services.
-For e.g., as of Sep 2023, the highest paid plan in Chatbase that uses GPT-4 only gives you 2000 msgs/month for $399.
-If you exceed this limit, it gives you the option to use your OpenAI API key, but doesn’t disclose if this will cost exactly the same as what OpenAI charges.
-So for very high volumes of chatbot traffic, it’s worthwhile to evaluate creating your own chatbot using OpenAI API.

-#### Comparing Chatbase with Botpress
+#### Chatbase vs Botpress - 2 popular solutions

-If you decide to go with a 3rd party service, you might be torn between two popular platforms: [Botpress](https://botpress.com/) and [Chatbase](https://www.chatbase.co/).
+If you decide to go with a 3rd party service, you might be torn between 2 popular platforms: [Botpress](https://botpress.com/) and [Chatbase](https://www.chatbase.co/).

 `youtube: https://www.youtube.com/watch?v=a1LSk3krUL0`
 **Video: Do you know the best chatbot for your website?
 (8 min)**